simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3405539: PointPainterDisc.setColorFill is invoked with the same color as the trace color, the disc fill will not happen.
   If the color is different, then fill happens.
 * Fixed bug #3357215: Stacked vertical charts not aligned.
 * Fixed bug #3291886: AAxisTransformation transforms scale values (and duplicate #3406961: Labels on AxisLog10 axis are wrong).
+Credits for the inspiring contribution by Bill Schoolfield.
 * Fixed bug #3307611: IAxis.setPaintScale(false) turns off grid.
 Both properties work individually now (decoupled). o Changed Chart2D method signature: public final void removeTrace(final ITrace2D points)